pwFoo/H.php/README.md

 ```

 ### $h Parameter
-> You will notice that a parameter `$h` is been passed to route callback functions.
-This Object contains the following:
+> You will notice that a parameter `$h` is been passed to route callback functions, this object includes all the core objects in H.php that can be used to create a powerful APIs and Web applications. it contains the following methods / properties:
 - (object) `response`
 - (object) `request`
 - (object) `db`